RyanYin04/MachineLearningPractice/171ass3/hw3_report.md

 ![](/Users/yry/Dropbox/Courses/ECS171/Projects/171ass3/pics/perfomance_for_PCA.png)

-From the plots, after implement PCA on the data, different labels
+From the plots, after implement PCA on the data, the data still spread out.
+So it can be expected that the performance of the SVM models combined with PCA will not be improved with respect to the AUC or PRAUC.

 ### 6.2 T-SNE